academe/omnipay-adyen/README.md

 ```

 The `$response` will be the final response, as you would get without
-the additional step of 3D Secure if it was not enabled.
+the additional 3D Secure step if it was not enabled or available.

 ## Notifications